osrf/gazebo_tutorials/ftu/tutorial3.md

 up top.
 Some of the menu options are duplicated in the Toolbars or as right-click context menu options in the Scene.
 Check out the various menus to familiarize yourself.

+NOTE: Some versions of Ubuntu hide application menus.
+If you don't see the menus, move your cursor to the top of the application window, and the menus should appear.

 **TODO: add description to options**

 [[file:files/gazebo-menu.png|600px]]